mstoodle/omr/jb2/doc/Config.md

 -->

 # `Config`

-`Config` instance associated with a `Compiler` or a `Compilation` that can be queried by a `Compilation` to tailor its behaviour.
+`Config` instance associated with a `Compiler` or a `Compilation` that can be queried by a `Compilation` to tailor its behaviour based on the user or client environment.
 Examples would be to activate various kinds of logging or details about the target environment for a `Compilation`.
+The `Config` object is meant to be a repository of simple information; it should not perform any complicated reasoning itself.
+Eventually, there will be a default command-line option processing function that will translate command-line options into settings recorded by the `Config` object and read by other classes in the `Compiler` to adjust its behaviour.

+`Config` is pretty basic at the moment.
+It has the following facilities:
+* `setTraceBuildIL` - enable logging during the buildIL step of IL generation
+* `setTraceCodeGenerator` - enable logging during JB1 code generation
+* `setTraceTypeReplacer` - enable logging during type replacement
+* `setLastTransformationIndex - diagnostic support to disable transformations after the given index

+A `Config` object can be configured in a fluent interface where you chain calls on the object to set the properties needed.